 To avoid such a scenario, consult with SiteGround experts immediately if you start getting a sudden traffic spike without cause.

 However, if you have got featured on a popular website or one of your articles has got viral, in such cases, SiteGround will not suspend your account unless you are touching to the maximum limits.

 When a company enters the market, they define their target audience and then try to expand out the complementary areas.

-In this competitive era, SiteGround has focused mostly towards freelancers, web geeks and developers/agencies where they can get long-term business by providing developers friendly tools and integrations.
+In this competitive era, SiteGround has focused mostly on freelancers, web geeks and developers/agencies where they can get long-term business by providing developers with friendly tools and integrations.